 At Tapflo UK, we only work with the most reliable equipment and partners.
 We were contacted by one of our distributors who was looking for a well-made Diaphragm Pump solution which provided the end-user with feedback and precise control functionality.
 The distributor’s customer, a Chemical Manufacturing Plant had contacted them to assess the problems they were having with their existing pump systems and see whether there was a way of improving the reliability of the equipment, reduce downtime, spares costs and simplify the operation whilst retaining flexibility due to varying changes in demand from their production lines.

 Their current system was a complex, electrically-driven, multi-headed diaphragm pump dosing system which was costing them approx. £10’000/year per pump system on maintenance contracts as well as over £800.00 per diaphragm on their main product feed heads.
-Due to the complexity of the pump system downtime was also lengthy, costing the site thousands of pounds every time they needed to do any maintenance on the pumps.
+Due to the complexity of the pump system downtime was also lengthy, costing the chemical manufacturing plant thousands of pounds every time they needed to do any maintenance on the pumps.
 The pumped, problematic, fluid was a low-temperature monomer which acts as a coagulant which proved to be an issue for both mechanically sealed and mag drive pumping technologies therefore a diaphragm pump was the obvious solution.
 However, standard diaphragm pumps, at the capacities that the customer was wanting to pump at, require a lot of compressed air to operate and would also require fairly complex control gear to integrate into their central control system to modulate the pumps to maintain an accurate feed to their production lines.

 LEAP-420STT Low Energy Air-Operated Double Diaphragm Pump